January 2015 Newsletter

 “GATHERING HANDS” PROJECTS:

-OPERATION MAINE MILITARY FAMILY: The intention of this project is to make a difference in the lives of active duty Maine Military men & women whose families are living in Maine.
+OPERATION MAINE MILITARY FAMILY: (Now is the time to knit for the Military Families) My former program “Operation Homefront Kids” has been replaced with “Operation Maine Military Family”.
+The intention of this project is to make a difference in the lives of active duty Maine Military men & women whose families are living in Maine.
 I’m working together with the Steven’s Avenue Armory to provide knit and crochet items for the families at Christmas time.
 I can use anything that you think they would like from birth through adult.
-I must have all items turned in no later than December 1st each year in order that I can get them distributed in time for Christmas.
+I will start collecting for the 2012 Christmas in January but do need all items turned in no later than December 1, 2012 in order that I can get them distributed .

 OPERATION PRECIOUS BABY: (I AM IN NEED OF SIZES TO FIT 3-5 lbs OR 5-8 lbs AND NO MORE VERY SMALL SIZES.
 WHEN I AGAIN NEED THE VERY SMALL SIZES I WILL POST IT HERE!